Jacks0nJ/PyFPT/README.md

 * [mpmath](https://mpmath.org/doc/current/setup.html)
 * [pandas](https://pandas.pydata.org/docs/getting_started/install.html)

 Many of which are included common Python distributions like [Anaconda](https://www.anaconda.com/products/distribution).
-You can check which packages you already have installed with `pip list`
+You can check which packages you already have installed with `pip list`.

 <p align="right">(<a href="#top">back to top</a>)</p>